-Older adults typically perform worse than younger adults on memory tests.
-Although this is usually explained as being due to age-related brain declines, explaining cognitive aging from a purely biological point of view ignores the key role of social factors in contributing to age differences in performance.
 Research in the Cognition & Aging lab is broadly focused on understanding how social context and socioemotional goals affect memory in younger and older adults.
 We pursue this objective in three lines of research, which are each described in more detail below.

-(1) Stereotype threat in older adults
+(1) Stereotype threat and older adults' memory performance

-(3) The positivity effect
+(3) Emotional well-being and the positivity effect

 Despite age-related physical and cognitive declines, there is now substantial evidence that the daily emotional experience of older adults is relatively more positive, and/or less negative, than that of younger adults.
 Likewise, older adults are relatively more positive and/or relatively less negative than younger adults in their attention and memory processes, and this is known as the positivity effect.
 Research in our lab examines the mechanisms and moderators of these effects, including the role of future time perspective.
 We also begun evaluating the accuracy with which younger and older adults can predict their future feelings and behaviors, and have tested how attempts to regulate ones' emotions can impact memory for the emotion-eliciting event.